paketo-buildpacks/poetry/README.md

 # Poetry Cloud Native Buildpack
 ## `gcr.io/paketo-buildpacks/poetry`

-The Paketo Poetry Buildpack is a Cloud Native Buildpack that installs [Poetry](https://python-poetry.org/) into a layer and places it on the `PATH`.
+The Paketo Buildpack for Poetry is a Cloud Native Buildpack that installs [Poetry](https://python-poetry.org/) into a layer and places it on the `PATH`.

 The buildpack is published for consumption at `gcr.io/paketo-buildpacks/poetry` and